Indonesia's Merapi volcano spews hot clouds in new eruption | Science-Environment

 It was Merapi's biggest lava flow since authorities raised the alert level to the second-highest in November 2020, said Hanik Humaida, the head of Yogyakarta's Volcanology and Geological Hazard Mitigation Center.

-She said residents living on Merapi's slopes were advised to stay 7 kilometres (4.3 miles) away from the crater's mouth and be aware of the danger posed by lava.
+She said residents living on Merapi's slopes were advised to stay 7 kilometers (4.3 miles) away from the crater's mouth and be aware of the danger posed by lava.

 Tourism and mining activities were halted.